mendix/docs/content/en/docs/refguide/general/studio-pro-overview/keyboard-shortcuts.md

 ### Studio Pro 10.5 and Below

-The following table shows the shortcut keys that can be used in the microflow editor in Studio Pro 10.5 and below.
+The following table shows the shortcut keys that can be used in the microflow, nanoflow, and rule editors in Studio Pro 10.5 and below.

 | Windows | Description |
 | --- | --- |